yuichiwsk/SSDmodeling_ToMEx2022/README.md

 # Bayesian SSD modeling using ToMEx 1.0 dataset

 This repository contains R code and data used in Iwasaki et al. (2023).
-Estimating species sensitivity distributions for microplastics by quantitatively considering particle characteristics using a recently created ecotoxicity database."

 Yuichi Iwasaki, Kazutaka M. Takeshita, Koji Ueda, Wataru Naito (2023) Estimating species sensitivity distributions for microplastics by quantitively considering particle characteristics using a recently created ecotoxicity database.
 Microplastics and Nanoplastics.
 3: 21.
 Open access --> https://doi.org/10.1186/s43591-023-00070-6